-→ You can also read this chapter in French, German or Spanish.
+→ You can also read this chapter in French, German or Spanish or Finnish.

 With the knowledge of the accusative case and a few verbs, we can talk about travel and express destinations.
 The useful verbs are: